 Are you making any of these 20 home décor mistakes?
 I’m sure you’re making a few, like I have in the past.
 And I’m so glad I learned how to fix them.
 I’m sure most of us have made décor mistakes when trying to style our home.
 I remember painting the family room in my first home as a married woman a bright bold gold color.
 I don’t know what I was thinking!
 But I should have known I wasn’t really committed – I kept the large painted swatch on the wall for over a year while I “made up my mind”.
 So, I know I’m not the only one who wonders why their home doesn’t look Instagram worthy.
 I’ve sat and stared at the perfectly curated pictures and wondered what I was doing wrong.
 Over time, and lots of research and studying, I’ve learned that there are several common things that we get wrong.
 And here, I’m sharing these design mistakes and tips on how to fix them.
-But first, grab my free Common Design Mistakes Checklist to help you see the top areas that you need to focus on.
+But first, go ahead and join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design..
 Okay, now let’s get started.

 20 Mistakes You’re Making With Your Home Décor – And How to Fix Them